 - Figure 6.
-This chart illustrates WSH total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, WSH hospital saw a slight decrease in referrals from the previous quarter.
-However, between Q2 2015 and Q3 2017, the average quarterly referral total was 640; Q4 2017 was still 7.5% above that average. - Drivers: Referrals for competency evaluation have increased significantly over this time period.
+This chart illustrates WSH total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, WSH hospital saw an increase in referrals from the previous quarter, and is the third highest total yet recorded. - Drivers: Referrals for competency evaluation have increased significantly over this the period illustrated above.
 This strongly suggests a "build it and they will come" effect; improved efficiency in providing consumers with a highly valued forensic service has itself increased the demand for that service.
 This is a well-known effect also seen in other supply and demand phenomena, such as the energy industry.